nashbio/policies/source/sections/09-configuration_management_policy.md

 ## 9.2 Configuration Management Policies

-1. Chef and Salt are used to standardize and automate configuration management.
+1. All code used to standardize and automate configuration management is stored in Github.
 2. No systems are deployed into NashBio environments without approval of the NashBio CTO.
 3. All changes to production systems, network devices, and firewalls are approved by the NashBio CTO before they are implemented to assure they comply with business and security requirements.
 4. All changes to production systems are tested before they are implemented in production.
 5. Implementation of approved changes are only performed by authorized personnel.
-6. Tooling to generate an up-to-date inventory of systems, including corresponding architecture diagrams for related products and services, is hosted on GitLab.
+6. Tooling to generate an up-to-date inventory of systems, including corresponding architecture diagrams for related products and services, is hosted on GitHub.
    * All systems are categorized as production and utility to differentiate based on criticality.
    * The Security Officer maintains scripts to generate inventory lists on demand using APIs provided by each cloud provider.
    * These scripts are used to generate the diagrams and asset lists required by the Risk Assessment phase of NashBio's Risk Management procedures ([§4.3.1](#4.3-risk-management-procedures)).